walterxie/TraceR/README.md

 stats <- analyseTraces(traces)
 ```

-Please note: [ComMA](https://github.com/walterxie/ComMA) package here
-is only used for plotting.
-You can use ggplot2 instead.
+Please note: you can use ggplot2 instead of [ComMA](https://github.com/walterxie/ComMA)
-ComMA will be replaced by the original ggplot2 code,
+package for visualisation.
+`gtTraces(...)` is the only function depending on ComMA,
-and then removed from the future dependecy.
+and the ComMA code will be removed from the future dependecy,
+after it is replaced by the ggplot2 code.

 ```R
 devtools::install_github("walterxie/ComMA")